Frequently Asked Questions

 Can I wear braces even though I have crowns and missing teeth?

 Yes.
 A tooth with a crown will move just like any other tooth.
-When teeth are missing, orthodontic treatment will aid in the alignment of the remaining teeth.
+When teeth are missing, orthodontic treatment will aid in the aligning the remaining teeth.